BhuvneshKumarAnand/Meal-App/README.md

-# Meal Tracker App
+# Meal App

-A simple web application built with vanilla JavaScript to search and save meals from TheMeal API.
+Meals.com is a simple web application built with vanilla JavaScript to search and save meals from TheMeal API.
 No external JavaScript libraries or frameworks are used; Bootstrap is utilized for styling.

 ## Table of Contents